basvandervlies/cf_surfsara_lib/README.md

     * `$(def.node_template_dir)/$(bundle_name)`
     * The generated file(s) are specified in def.cf/json: `$(bundle_name)[local_generated_json_files]`
  * You can override values via *def.json*, Note: This one always wins.
- * CFEngine variables are expanded.
+ * CFEngine variables are expanded:
+    *  Bundle data two levels.
+    *  When all bundle data is parsed.
+This allows referencing a variable of another service bundle.

 Both senarios will be described in the subsection below.
 For both senarios you can specifiy multiple json files.
 The files will be merged and the last one wins if the same variable name is used,eg: